huynhtrankhanh/TwoPhoneSteno/README.md

 ![A steno keyboard made of two phones](image1.jpg)![Left hand spanning two phones to press some keys](image2.jpg)

-This document provides instructions on how to set up, run, and understand the technical aspects of the TwoPhoneSteno project.
-It is assumed you have some basic knowledge of Node.js and WebSocket-based applications.

 ---

 ## Important Security Note